hugger-beep/iam_role_anywhere/README.md

 ## Step 1: Account A - Export CA Certificate

+### Engineer Notes
+**What's Happening**: Exporting the CA certificate that will be used as the trust anchor in Account B **Key Point**: The CA certificate is public information - it's safe to copy between accounts **Common Issue**: Make sure you're using the correct region where your PCA is deployed

 ### 1.1 Get CA Certificate ARN
 ```bash
 aws acm-pca list-certificate-authorities --region us-east-1